Service assurance in the Security & Compliance Center

 New customers, and customers evaluating Microsoft online services can access Service assurance which is included with Office 365 Enterprise E3 and E5 plans (both trial and paid subscriptions).
 If you don't have one of these plans and want to try Service assurance, you can sign-up for a trial of Office 365 Enterprise E5.

-O365 Subscription Members can access the Service assurance section in the Office365 Protection Center by default if Service assurance roles-based access has not been implemented in your subscription.
+O365 Subscription Members can access the Service assurance section in the Office 365 Protection Center by default.
 Service assurance provides reports and documents that describe Microsoft's security practices for customer data that's stored in Office 365.
 It also provides independent third-party audit reports on Office 365.

 Choose your industry and regional settings